pasytchangwa/Pasytchangwa/README.md

 - 🌱 I’m currently learning JavaScript
 - 🤔 I’m looking for help with JavaScript
 - 😄 Pronouns: he
+- you can reach me by sending an email here[pasytchangwa@gmail.com]

 <!--
 **pasytchangwa/Pasytchangwa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.